FICO - The First Step to Home Buying

 Choosing a lender isn't the first step in becoming a homeowner.
-In reality, the home buying process begins with your finances.
-Putting back your money for a down payment is great, but if you don't have an acceptable credit score to back it up, you could end up renting for another couple of years in Medway until you raise your score.
+The content of your wallet begins the home buying process.
+Saving your money for a down payment is great, but if you lack an acceptable credit score to reinforce it, you could end up renting for another couple of years in Medway, Massachusetts until your score improves.

 A FICO score is a review of your years of credit history based on a model developed by Fair Isaac and Company.
-The score ranges from 300 to 850, with the majority of people normally having a score of 600.
-Since we've experienced an economic downturn, however, some borrowers have seen their score lowered because of loss of employment, closed credit card accounts, or credit card accounts that were closed because they don't carry a balance.
-Some of the pieces in calculating your FICO score are:
+The score ranges from 300 to 850, with most people normally having a score of 600.
+With the change in the economy, however, some people have seen their score drop dramatically as a result of loss of employment, closed credit card accounts, or credit card accounts closed by the lender due to inactivity.
+Some of the factors in deciding your FICO score include:

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

-Lenders want to make sure that giving you a loan isn't a risk for them.
-Your FICO score gives lenders an insight into what type of borrower you'd be based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a decent interest rate.
-You'll still qualify for a mortgage loan with a lower score, but the interest accumulated over the life of the loan could be more than double that of someone with a near perfect credit score.
+Lenders want to be positive that giving you a loan is a safe move.
+Your FICO score gives lenders a view of what type of borrower you are based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a satisfactory interest rate.
+You'll still get approved for a loan with a lower score, but the interest paid over time could be more than double the amount of someone having a near perfect credit score.

-Staying on top of your FICO score is the first step in buying a home.
+Staying on top of your FICO score is the first step in owning a home.
 Contact us and we can help you get on the right track to the home of your dreams.

-There are strategies to raise your score.
-Improving your FICO score takes time.
-It can be difficult to make a significant change in your FICO score with small changes, but your score can improve in a year or two by monitoring your credit report and by wisely using credit.
+How do you boost your credit score?
+Building your FICO score takes time.
+It can be difficult to make a significant change in your FICO score with small changes, but your score can improve in a year or two by keeping tabs your credit report and by using your credit wisely.
 The most important thing is to know your FICO score.
-You'll improve your credit score by using these pointers:
+You'll improve your credit score by using these tips:

 - Keep your cards in rotation.
-Whether you have older cards, or are just getting started with credit, use your cards to make sure your accounts stay active.
-But, pay them off in one or two payments.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts maintain an active status.
+But, be sure to pay them off in one or two payments.

-- Stay on top of payments.
-How often you're late with payments greatly affects your credit score.
-It's one of the reasons people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to build up your credit this way, but it's the surest way to show that you're able to make payments to a lender.
+- Keep up with payments.
+Payment history is a big factor in your credit score.
+It's one of the reasons people who have recently experienced job loss see the biggest dip in their credit score.
+Yes, it takes longer to restore your credit with payment history, but it's the most reliable way to prove that you're able to make payments to a bank.

 - Ensure that your credit history is correct.
-If you find incorrect items on your credit report, contact the bureau asking that the item be removed.
+If you discover mistakes on your credit report, contact the bureau requesting that the item be removed.
 If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.